5 Signs Your Dog Might be Stressed

 1. Exercise and Play-time!
 Keeping your dog physically and mentally stimulated.
 Even an extra walk around the block can help relieve stress.

-2. Create a “safe-space”.
-Perhaps a crate filled with a favorite toy or an article of your clothing to let them cuddle with when you aren’t home.
+2. Create a “safe space”.
+Fill with a crate full of your pet’s favorite toys or articles of your clothing to let them cuddle with when you aren’t home.
 Sometimes your scent can be very comforting.

-3. Ensuring your dog has a healthy diet.
+3. Ensure your dog has a healthy diet.
 An unbalanced diet can lead to feelings of stress and anxiety.

 4. There are supplements made specifically to help relieve anxiety in dogs and lower stress levels during triggering situations.
 A lot of dog owners have tried this option and have seen amazing results.
 Consult your vet before trying any supplements.